167 Queen Street,

 Despite a ‘Save the Regent Campaign’, sadly, the magnificent auditorium was stripped of its fixtures and fittings in December 1978.
 In May 1979 work began on the internal demolition of the auditorium back to its brick walls.
 A four-screen cinema complex with 1,978 seats was built, of which Cinema One was decorated similarly to the earlier theme.
 The original 1929-era front of house and main foyers in their Gothic style were retained as an entrance to the plain cinemas.

 In February 2008, plans were put forward to close the Regent Theatre, retaining the heritage listed facade and main foyers which would become an entrance to a new office tower block, to be built on the site of the auditoriums.

 Greater Union Event Theatres closed the Regent Theatre on 5th June 2010 with “Titanic”, “Casablanca” and “Sex in the City” and “Lord of the Rings” being the final films screened.
 In November 2011, scaffold was erected on the front entrance to the building, in preparation for its demolition/conversion into the new office tower entrance.
 Demolition of the auditorium was completed in May 2012.
-The site remains an empty ‘hole in the ground’ in 2015.
+The site of the auditorium remains an empty ‘hole in the ground’ in 2015.
+The main foyer and outer foyer have been converted into a tourist information centre.

 Just login to your account and subscribe to this theater